 Urbanization + Smart Cities

-We live on an urbanized planet where roughly half the worlds population lives in cities.
-This number will continue to increase and urban areas will keep growing and getting more complex.
+Roughly half the world's population lives in cities.
+This number will only continue to increase and urban areas will keep growing, becoming more and more complex.

-Cities create a great portion of global pollution and consume three quarters of the energy used worldwide.
+Cities spew out a huge portion of global pollution and consume three quarters of the energy used worldwide.
 Most cities were built around industry, cars, economy and not with sustainability in mind.
-To enable a livable future this needs to change.
-Smart and green cities are shaped around life quality, low environmental impact, city ecology and an efficient use of resources.
+To ensure a livable future this needs to change.
+Smart and green cities are designed for life quality, low environmental impact, city ecology and an efficient use of resources.
 Information and communication technologies can be used to improve traffic flow, water use, energy supply and provide access to critical data.

 Another side of urbanization is land-use planning.
-How can ecosystems be kept intact while providing food, water and shelter for the human population?
+How can ecosystems be kept intact and still provide food, water and shelter for the human population?
 Solutions include the preservation of open spaces, high-density construction and mixed-use development that keep most areas of daily need in walkable or bikeable distance.
 This is closely linked to the subject area of "mobility".

 "Loving plants is the most important thing that everyone has to do.
 Because if you don't love plants that's gonna be the end of civilization." - Mohan Krishnamoorthy